28 Non-Candy Halloween Treats Kids Will Love

 Option #2: The Candy Fairy

 Opinions differ on whether or not receiving a mountain of candy in one night provides a natural opportunity to learn self-control.
-I’m all for kids having these life lessons, but I’m a big believer in giving kids choices within certain boundaries set by the parent.
+I’m all for kids having these life lessons.
+However, I’m also a big believer in giving kids choices within certain boundaries set by the parent.
 (Hence my love for Montessori.)

-The Candy Fairy (or Switch Witch, take your choice) visits our house after trick-or-treating and the kids don’t seem to mind a bit.
-We switch out the majority of the candy for a fun grab bag of treats.
-Since they come from our home, this also gives me the chance to throw some tasty edibles from better sources.
+The Candy Fairy (or Switch Witch, take your choice) visits our house after trick-or-treating.
+The kids don’t seem to mind a bit.
+We switch out most of the candy for a fun goodie bag of treats.
+Since the treat bags come from our home, this also gives me the chance to throw in some tasty goodies from better sources.

 I know, I know … handing out a treat other than name-brand candy is a surefire way to get your house rolled.
 I promise I’m not suggesting handing the kids an apple or a carton of bone broth.

-In fact, there are plenty of reasons to consider giving out non-candy treats:
+In fact, there are plenty of reasons to consider giving out non-candy Halloween treats:

 1. Food Allergies – Food allergies are on the rise and many popular types of candy contain peanuts and other allergens.
 I know quite a few moms who can’t let their kids trick or treat because of potential peanut exposure.
 (Proof this is a real trend: The Teal Pumpkin Project.)